 Days to Maturity

-Plants that self-sowed are the earliest to bloom.
+Plants that have self-sown are the earliest to bloom.
 If you want to try and speed up the flowering time of morning glories you seed yourself, you can try sowing the seed in early spring, by scattering them on the frozen ground and even on a little snow.

 Sometimes the late bloom time is caused by growing conditions.
 If you find your vines are growing lots of foliage and few or no flowers, it could be that the soil is too rich for them or they are not getting enough sun and heat.
 Try giving them some fertilizer that is low in nitrogen and high in phosphorous - then hope for more sunny days.

 All morning glories are beautiful and easy to grow, so it really depends on what color you prefer.
 A word of warning: the "blue" varieties tend toward purple and the "red" varieties tend toward purple.
 Hmm, there seems to be a pattern here.

 - "Carnivale De Venezia" - a combination of splotchy-striped 'Venice Blue' and 'Venice Pink'.
 Height approx. 5 - 7 ft.